phaserjs/phaser/README.md

 ### Bug Fixes

-* The LoadTexture component has had a redundant `dirty` call removed from it.
+* The LoadTexture component has had a redundant `dirty` call removed from it that was causing textures to be re-uploaded to the GPU even though they may already have been on it.
 * TileSprites were missing a `physicsType` property, causing them to not collide with anything (thanks @numbofathma #1702)
 * Sprite was missing the Health and InCamera components.
 * A Tween could be incorrectly set to never end if it was given a duration of zero (thanks @hardalias #1710)